costinbusioc/Book-Store/README.md

 * Delete
 * Close

-The project was developed following the cours "The Python Mega Course" on Udemy.
+The project was developed following the course "The Python Mega Course" on Udemy.
 It uses a database stored in "books.db" file.
 For the first operations, the file will be automatically created with no content.